 Make sure to always pay close attention to how you feel and your overall health and wellbeing.
-If you feel ill during training, it’s OK to miss a day or two, and allow your body time to recover.
-Skipping one or two days of training is better than pushing yourself to run, when you don’t feel quite right, as you can risk serious injury.
-Pulling a muscle, or damaging ligaments after pushing your body too much, can set you back weeks, if not months, meaning you’re less likely to be able to continue with your training plan.
+If you feel ill during training for the half marathon, it’s OK to miss a day or two, and allow your body time to recover.
+Skipping one or two days of training for a half marathon is better than pushing yourself to run, when you don’t feel quite right, as you can risk serious injury.
+Pulling a muscle, or damaging ligaments after pushing your body too much, can set you back weeks, if not months, meaning you’re less likely to be able to continue with your half marathon training plan.
 If you believe that you have injured yourself whilst exercising, stop the activity immediately and seek professional health advice.

 Check out our warm up and cool down guides and our delicious meal ideas too!